didikamalova/Probability-and-Gambling/README.md

-# MATH77Q

-Some simulations made in class
+Some simulations made for MATH77Q: Probability and Gambling.